UNIVERSAL FUND MEMBERI work on IT.

 Vitor joined Watsi on December 26th, 2017.
-Two years ago, Vitor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vitor's most recent donation traveled 6,200 miles to support Esther, a brilliant seven-year-old girl from Kenya, to fund surgery so she can walk more easily.
+Three years ago, Vitor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vitor's most recent donation traveled 10,000 miles to support Win, a 50-year-old farmer from Burma, to fund eye surgery so he can return to work.

 Esther is a young girl from Kenya.
 She likes reading books and enjoys going to school.
 Her family lives in a rural village, and she is the youngest in her family.
 Esther's mother is a business woman, while her father is a laborer on construction sites.
 Esther's right foot is affected by clubfoot, a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 She was born with hemiplegic CP, which means the right side of her body is weakened.
 Her condition has greatly impacted Esther and has made it difficult for her to engage with her peers at school.
 Earlier Esther was taken to a hospital, where she was given an orthosis to help correct her condition without surgery, however, she hasn't received treatment since then.
 Fortunately, Esther now traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on January 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Esther's surgery.
 After treatment, she will be able to walk more easily and proceed with her studies uninterrupted.
 Esther’s mother says, “I am appealing for your financial help so that my daughter can walk well like other girls.”